t4nello/McSwarm/README.md

 Login to Portainer and setup the new password ```http:<ip>/Portainer```, then deploy other stacks

-##
+## Environment Variables
-ENVS
-Currently only 1 stack needs to setup ENV variables to run, which is the minecraft server stack
+Currently only 1 stack needs to setup environment variables to run, which is the minecraft server stack:

 | Parameter | Type     | Description                |
 | :-------- | :------- | :------------------------- |
 | `XMS` | `string` | **Required** Min RAM for java heap size  in megabytes ex.
 1024m |